 That doesn’t even cover the threats that even a VPN can’t entirely protect you from.
 That’s why it’s so important to be aware of your online activity.
 Yes, absolutely always use a VPN to protect your data, but also be careful what sites you access.
 Internet security is a constant struggle.

 Malware is a great example of a threat a VPN can’t always protect you from.
 Sure, it can prevent malware from getting access to your system…unless you invite it in.

-The thing to understand about malware is that most of it is installed by legitimate system users.
+The thing to understand about malware is that most of it are installed by legitimate system users.
 They are normally not cognizant that they’re risking everybody’s security, but hackers are experts at getting somebody with access to help them.